Kumaava/NLP-using-tf/README.md

 #### Use the link below to see how my network sees the sentiment related to each word from amazon and yelp reviews, visualizing embeddings: using embedding vector and meta data
 http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/Kumaava/8cd9aabaf3d56ac09fa6d4ac6e39d6f7/raw/999bcdf1dadb1bbda43f49a41133bcc596303dad/nlp:embedding_link

+### Adding Misc folder to add other techniques using DL and TF